keboola/developers-docs/extend/generic-extractor/tutorial/jobs.md

 {% endhighlight %}

-If you use no `dataField` like in the above configuration and run it, you will obtain a table like this:
+If you use JSON configuration with no `dataField` like in the above configuration and run it, you will obtain a table like this:

 {: .image-popup}
 ![Screenshot - Job Table](/extend/generic-extractor/tutorial/job-table-2.png)